-Pakistani artist Shahzia Sikander was born in 1969 in Lahore and currently lives and works in New York City.
+Pakistani artist Shahzia Sikander was born in Lahore and currently lives and works in New York City.
 She holds a Bachelor of Fine Arts degree from the National College of Arts, Lahore, and a Master of Fine Arts degree from the Rhode Island School of Design.
 Her work spans a variety of mediums including drawing, large-scale wall installations, animation, and video.
 Sikander’s work fuses the traditional and the contemporary, blending the tradition of miniature painting from her native Pakistan with the momentum of our globalized world.
 She has successfully brought Indo-Persian miniature painting into the realm of contemporary art through subverting her training in the genre with commentaries on lived experience, art history and pop-culture.

 Sikander seeks to debunk clichés and address specific issues that may resonate with others, without suggesting answers.
 Rooted in observation, her art highlights the perceptual distances between those cultures designated as “East” and “West,” an area of poignancy and flux, to transform, cultivate, and present new and challenging associations.
 Her inspirations range from American Pop culture and war, to supermodels, art history, and fairy tales in her complex compositions.
 Sikander was commissioned to create I am also not my own enemy for the new U.S. Consulate in Karachi, Pakistan.
 The painting is a hybrid of Pakistani and American cultures, and as one critic noted, is “essentially optimistic” in its viewpoint.